 To make the engine aware of data, so it can be processed against the rules, we have to insert the data, much like with a database.
 When the Applicant instance is inserted into the engine it is evaluated against the constraints of the rules, in this case just two constraints for one rule.
 We say two because the type Applicant is the first object type constraint, and age < 18 is the second field constraint.
 An object type constraint plus its zero or more field constraints is referred to as a pattern.
 When an inserted instance satisfies both the object type constraint and all the field constraints, it is said to be matched.
-The ai is a binding variable which permits us to reference the matched object in the consequence.
+The \$a is a binding variable which permits us to reference the matched object in the consequence.
 There its properties can be updated.
 The dollar character ('\$') is optional, but it helps to differentiate variable names from field names.
 The process of matching patterns against the inserted data is, not surprisingly, often referred to as pattern matching.

 To use this rule it is necessary to put it a Drools file, just a plain text file with .drl extension , short for "Drools Rule Language".
 Let's call this file licenseApplication.drl, and store it in a Kie Project.
-A Kie Project has the structure of a normal maven project with the only peculiarity of including a kmodule.xml file defining in a declaratively way the KieBases and KieSessions that can be created from it.
-This file has to be placed in the resources/META-INF folder of the maven project while all the other Droools artifacts, such as the licenseApplication.drl containing the former rule, must be stored in the resources folder or in any other subfolder under it.
+A Kie Project has the structure of a normal Maven project with an additional file (kmodule.xml) defining the KieBases and KieSessions that can be created.
+This file has to be placed in the resources/META-INF folder of the Maven project while all the other Drools artifacts, such as the licenseApplication.drl containing the former rule, must be stored in the resources folder or in any other subfolder under it.